Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

 \section{Method}

-The overall framework for utilizing the proposed Cyclic Vision-Language Adapter (CVLA) to generate counterfactuals and explain a report produced by a given report generator is illustrated in Fig.~\ref{fig:development} (A).
-Next, we will detail the establishment of the CVLA and then describe its ability to provide counterfactual examples for explaining the generated report from a target report generator.
+The overall framework for CVLM and applying it for decoding a target report generator is illustrated in Fig.~\ref{fig:development}.
+In the following, we detail the components and application of CVLM to obtain tailored explanations for a target report generator.